CircuitSetup/Remote/FUTABA.md

 ### Battery Level Meter

 Connecting the Control Board to the Futaba's level meter is, of course, optional.
 As far as I could make out, it is never showing anything but "zero" in the movie.

-In order to connect it to the Control Board, solder two wires to the meter's contact like shown below.
+If you want to connect it to the Control Board, solder two wires to the meter's contact like shown below.

 ![PowerLED](img/blvl1.jpg)